Are Online Casinos Legal?

 Main Differences between Regulated, Grey and Black Markets

 As far as interactive gambling is concerned, it is possible to distinguish between three main types of markets, the first one being the regulated market.
-In jurisdictions where online gambling is regulated, online casinos are not allowed to offer their products and services to the residents unless they have been issued a license from the respective country’s gambling regulatory body.
-Often, the websites of casinos which do not hold a local license are blocked, which prevents players from accessing them and opening accounts.
+In jurisdictions where online gambling is regulated, online casinos are not allowed to offer their products and services to the residents unless they have been issued a licence from the respective country’s gambling regulatory body.
+Often, the websites of casinos which do not hold a local licence are blocked, which prevents players from accessing them and opening accounts.

 This course of action has a number of merits.
-To begin with, this works to the advantage of the local players because they have an authority (the one issuing the licenses) to protect them, someone they can turn to in case any issues with their payments or their casino accounts ensue.
+To begin with, this works to the advantage of the local players because they have an authority (the one issuing the licences) to protect them, someone they can turn to in case any issues with their payments or their casino accounts arise.
 Then again, introducing adequate market regulations is beneficial for the country itself because it boosts its economy.

 Finally, there are jurisdictions which fall into the black-market category.
-There are countries where online gambling is explicitly deemed illegal and licenses are not issued to local or foreign operators.
+There are countries where online gambling is explicitly deemed illegal and licences are not issued to local or foreign operators.
 In some countries like the USA, for example, financial institutions are instructed by the government to block payments to and from interactive gambling websites in an attempt to prevent local players from illegally partaking in such activities.

 Legal Status of Online Casinos in Europe

 As was mentioned in the beginning, the laws regarding the legality of online casinos may differ substantially from one jurisdiction to another.
-Moreover, many countries tend to introduce modifications in their gambling legislation every now and then so things tend to change over time.
+Moreover, many countries tend to introduce modifications in their gambling legislation every now and then, so things tend to change over time.
 If players are unfamiliar with the legal situation in their country of residence, we offer them several brief overviews of the legal status of online casinos in some key European jurisdictions, the UK included.

 The United Kingdom

-flag united kingdomPlayers from this jurisdiction can breathe out a sigh of relief because online gambling is completely legal in the United Kingdom.
+flag united kingdomPlayers from this jurisdiction can breathe a sigh of relief because online gambling is completely legal in the United Kingdom.
 The market is thoroughly regulated, following the introduction of a new set of amendments in gambling law, known as the Gambling, Licensing and Advertising Bill of 2014.

-The local authorities have imposed a flat tax of 15% on the gross profits of the casino providers but players themselves are not required to pay taxes on the winnings they have accrued while gambling on the web.
+The local authorities have imposed a flat tax of 15% on the gross profits of the casino providers, but players themselves are not required to pay taxes on the winnings they have accrued while gambling on the web.

 Germany